Research

 Best Paper Award, Doctoral Workshop on the Economics of Digitization, 2023.
 Schumpeter Prize, Best Student Paper on Antitrust (ITIF), 2022.
 Finalist, Lear Young Talent Competition Award, 2021.

 How do acquisitions of young, innovative, venture capital-funded firms (startups) affect firms’ incentives to enter a market?
-I create a product-level dataset of enterprise software, and use textual analysis to identify competing firms.
-Motivated by new stylized facts on startup acquisitions in software, I build and estimate a dynamic model of startups’ entry decisions in the face of these acquisitions.
-In the model, acquisitions can affect returns to entry (1) by affecting market structure, and (2) by providing an entry-for-buyout incentive to potential entrants.
-Using the parameter estimates, I simulate how startup entry would evolve over time if merger control was tightened.
-The simulations reveal that, if all startup acquisitions were blocked, entry would decline on the order of 8-20% in some markets.
-In contrast, I find suggestive evidence that blocking mergers between established industry players and more mature startups might increase entry.
-These findings indicate that case-by-case merger review can best foster sustained startup entry.
+I build a novel product-level dataset of enterprise software, and apply text-as-data methods to identify competing firms.
+I document new empirical patterns on startup acquisitions in software, including who acquires whom, and how these acquisitions relate to subsequent entry.
+To interpret these patterns and to quantify the underlying mechanisms, I build and estimate a dynamic model of startup entry in the face of these acquisitions.
+In the model, acquisitions influence returns to entry (1) by affecting market structure, and (2) by creating an entry-for-buyout incentive for potential entrants.
+Using the estimated model, I simulate how entry would evolve under alternative merger policies.
+The simulations reveal that, if all startup acquisitions were blocked, entry would decline by about 16% in the average market.
+By contrast, blocking acquisitions conducted by established incumbents at high transaction prices increases entry slightly.
+Accordingly, enforcement that prioritizes review of incumbent-led, high-value acquisitions is likely to sustain startup entry.

 Selected Presentations: CEPR-JIE Summer School (Cambridge, UK), HEC Lausanne, HEC Montreal, McGill, Royal Holloway (London), Sciences Po (Paris), HEC Paris, CREST (Paris), KU Leuven (MSI), ifo Institute, DICE (Düsseldorf), University of Mannheim, Boston University (Questrom Strategy Brown Bag & IO Reading Group), Technology & Policy Research Initivative (TPRI), ZEW (Mannheim), IIOC (Washington D.C.), EARIE (Vienna), APPAM (Washington D.C.), MFA (Chicago), SFI Research Days (Gerzensee), University of Zürich (Department of Business Administration), Bridging Theory and Empirical Research in Finance (Boston College).